akshayka/edxclassify/README.rst

 Dataset <http://datastage.stanford.edu/StanfordMoocPosts/>`_,
 a collection of 30,000 human-tagged forum posts, originating from a variety of courses.
-Classifiers to detect all six of the core variables in the MOOC-Posts Dataset -- confusion, urgency, sentiment, quesiton, answer, and opinion -- are included in this repository.
+Classifiers to detect all six of the core variables in the MOOC-Posts Dataset -- confusion, urgency, sentiment, question, answer, and opinion -- are included in this repository.
 The class ``edxclassify.live_clf.LiveCLF`` provides an interface to them; see the module ``edxclassify.live_clf`` for further documentation.